ibagroup-eu/Visual-Flow-Knowledge-Base/docs/user-guide/roles-and-authorizations/index.md

 # Roles and authorizations

-The following roles are available in the application:
+The following roles are available in the Visual Flow application (Global version):

 *   Viewer
 *   Operator